 How are quilt judges trained?

 The Quilters’ Guild runs a two-year training course for experienced quiltmakers who are interested in developing their knowledge further, sharing their expertise, and encouraging other quilters.
-For more information about the course which begins in October 2016 go to Quilt Judging Courses
+For more information about the course go to Quilt Judging Courses